Palamós: Economy

 The town is a major port (with the closure of Sant Feliu de Guíxols the only commercial harbour in the Province of Girona) with one of the last remaining fishing fleets on this part of the Mediterranean coast.
 It is famous for the locally caught prawns from Palamós (gambes).

 The town's major economic activities until the second half of the 20th century were fishing and cork manufacturing.
 In the sixties, however, the town saw a rapid growth of tourism.
 The architecture of Palamos itself remained relatively unchanged with most development focused to the south at Sant Antoni de Calonge which now merges with Palamos.
 The bay between the two is popular for sailing, swimming and windsurfing.
 The town's nightlife is focused on the old port which is surrounded by bars and restaurants.

 Sport

 The town is home to Palamós CF the local football club.
+The oldest club in Catalonia.
 They share their ground, the Estadi Palamós Costa Brava with the small, but over-achieving club UE Llagostera, as the club's stadium, Estadi Municipal de Llagostera, didn't meet the LFP criteria.